Roxy Astor: GLOW Wrestling

-AfterGLOW
+AfterGlow

 Despite being a ratings juggernaut that surpassed even WWF wrestling (later renamed WWE), GLOW was unexpectedly cancelled.
 “For me, it was just never quite done,” said Meltzer, whose sentiments reflected many of the other wrestlers who never had the opportunity to find closure when the show stopped production.
 The 2012 documentary GLOW: The Story of the Gorgeous Ladies of Wrestling had revived renewed interest in GLOW and just as the wrestlers had not found closure, they also learned that their fans were left wondering what had happened, too.
 With many of the wrestlers being found by fans on social media, Meltzer decided to plan a reunion for the fans by starting a Kickstarter campaign called “The AfterGLOW Fan Party.”
 Fundraising surpassed the $5000 goal.

 Several of the original wrestlers from GLOW reunited for the first ever Q-&-A stage show called “The AfterGlow Fan Party” on Saturday, October 25, 2014 at the Acme Comedy Theater in Hollywood.
 Johnny C, the original ring announcer from GLOW emceed the event.
-The wrestlers in attendance were Daisy (Helena LeCount), Dallas (Debi Pelletier Miller), Godiva (Dawn Maestas), Gremlina (Sandy Manley), Jailbait (Trisha Casella), Little Egypt (Angelina Altashin), Major Tanya (Noelle Rose), Matilda the Hun (Deanna Booher), Melody Trouble Vixen (Eileen O’Hara), Roxy Astor (Tracee Meltzer), and Sunny the California Girl (Patricia Summerland).
+The wrestlers in attendance were Daisy (Helena LeCount), Dallas (Debi Pelletier Miller), Godiva (Dawn Maestas), Gremlina (Sandy Manley), Jailbait (Trisha Casella), Little Egypt (Angelina Altashin), Major Tanya (Noelle Rose), Matilda the Hun (Deanna Booher), Melody Trouble Vixen (Eileen O'Hara), Roxy Astor (Tracee Meltzer), and Sunny the California Girl (Patricia Summerland).

 After the success of the first AfterGLOW Fan Party, Meltzer continued with the AfterGLOW brand and has used that platform to bring recognition to the original GLOW franchise.
-She organizes AfterGLOW events for fan meet-and-greets and she has also set up three successful AfterGlow cruises full of activities.
-Unlike other fan meet-and-greets, Meltzer has designed events where the fans have an opportunity for one-on-one, individual experiences as opposed to just waiting in line for an autograph and picture.
+She organizes AfterGLOW events for fan meet-and-greets.

 She has also planned personal appearances around the country where fans can meet her and bring their GLOW related items for her to sign.
-She has also set up wrestling workshops to train "ordinary folks" to transform into invincible GLOW wrestlers themselves!
+She has also set up wrestling workshops to train "ordinary folks" to transform into invincible GLOW wrestlers themselves.

-Astor was featured in Pen Ken's The Dream is in Your Hands: She Can Do It, a collection of essays telling the inspiring and empowering stories of women from different backgrounds.
-The book became a #1 best-selling book on Amazon and has also inspired an upcoming book called More Than a Wrestler, a collection of personal accounts by several of the original wrestlers from GLOW, which will be preceded by a series of podcasts of the same name with live interviews with the original wrestlers to be featured in the book.

-Meltzer continues to find new projects for AfterGLOW.